-ADHD in Adults
+ADHD in Women

-Attention deficit hyperactivity disorder (ADHD)—previously known as ADD—is not just a problem in children.
-If you were diagnosed with childhood ADHD or ADD, chances are, you’ve carried at least some of the symptoms into adulthood.
-But even if you were never diagnosed with ADHD as a child, that doesn’t mean you can’t be affected by it as an adult.
+While scientists aren’t sure exactly what causes ADHD, they think it’s likely caused by a combination of genes, environment, and slight differences in how the brain is hardwired.
+If you were diagnosed with childhood ADHD or ADD, chances are you’ve carried at least some of the symptoms into adulthood.
+But even if you were never diagnosed as a child, that doesn’t mean ADHD can’t affect you as an adult.

-Alternately, you may have been able to compensate for the symptoms of ADHD when you were young, only to run into problems as your responsibilities increase.
-The more balls you’re trying to keep in the air—pursuing a career, raising a family, running a household—the greater the demand on your abilities to organize, focus, and remain calm.
+ADHD often goes unrecognized throughout childhood.
+This was especially common in the past, when very few people were aware of it.
+Instead of recognizing your symptoms and identifying the real issue, your family, teachers, or others may have labeled you as a dreamer, goof-off, slacker, troublemaker, or just a bad student.
+Alternately, you may have been able to compensate for the symptoms of ADHD when you were young, only to run into problems as your responsibilities increased as an adult.
+The more balls you’re now trying to keep in the air—pursuing a career, raising a family, running a household—the greater the demand on your abilities to organize, focus, and remain calm.
 This can be challenging for anyone, but if you have ADHD, it can feel downright impossible.

-The good news is that, no matter how it feels, the challenges of attention deficit disorder are beatable.
+The good news is that no matter how overwhelming it feels, the challenges of attention deficit disorder are beatable.
 With education, support, and a little creativity, you can learn to manage the symptoms of adult ADHD—even turning some of your weaknesses into strengths.
 It’s never too late to turn the difficulties of adult ADHD around and start succeeding on your own terms.

 |Myth: ADHD is just a lack of willpower.
 People with ADHD focus well on things that

 Fact: ADHD looks very much like a willpower problem, but it isn't.
 It's essentially a chemical problem in the management systems of the brain.

-Myth: Kids with ADHD can never pay attention.
+|Myth: People with ADHD can never pay attention.

-Fact: Children with ADHD are often able to concentrate on activities they enjoy.
+Fact: People with ADHD are often able to concentrate on activities they enjoy.
 But no matter how hard they try, they have trouble maintaining focus when the task at hand is boring or repetitive.

 |Myth: Everybody has the symptoms of ADHD, and anyone with adequate intelligence can

 Fact: ADHD affects people of all levels of intelligence.
 And although everyone sometimes has symptoms of ADHD, only those with chronic impairments from these symptoms warrant an ADHD diagnosis.

 |Myth: Someone can't have ADHD and also have depression,

 Fact: A person with ADHD is six times more likely to have another psychiatric or learning disorder than most other people.
 ADHD usually overlaps with other disorders.

-|Myth: Unless you have been diagnosed with ADHD or ADD as a child, you can't have it as an adult.
+|Myth: Unless you have been diagnosed with ADHD or ADD as a child, you can't have it as

 Fact: Many adults struggle all their lives with unrecognized ADHD symptoms.
 They haven't received help because they assumed that their chronic difficulties, like depression or anxiety, were caused by other impairments that did not respond to usual treatment.

 |Source: Dr. Thomas E. Brown, Attention Deficit Disorder: The Unfocused Mind in Children and Adults|

+In adults, attention deficit disorder often looks quite different than it does in children—and its symptoms are unique for each individual.
 The following categories highlight common symptoms of adult ADHD.
 Do your best to identify the areas where you experience difficulty.
-Once you pinpoint your most problematic symptoms, you can start to work on strategies for dealing with them.
+Once you pinpoint your most problematic symptoms, you can start implementing strategies for dealing with them.